-Communicating your vision and ideas for an app to a designer or development partner can be hard task, and failure to get your message across can result in disappointment with the final result.
+Communicating your vision and ideas for an app to a designer or development partner can be a hard task, and failure to get your message across can result in disappointment with the final result.
 It doesn’t matter if you need a mobile app, desktop app, web application or other software, you need to formalise your thoughts in a way that can be easily understood by multiple parties.

-A design brief is the perfect way to do this, it captures your intention, your ideas and your needs and communicates it in a simple format for your development partner to consume.
+A software design brief is the perfect way to do this, it captures your intention, your ideas and your needs and communicates it in a simple format for your development partner to consume.
 You can also use it as a reference document during the design and development of your application.

 What is it and why is it being built?